What is a content calendar?

 - Who will do the work

 With this level of content planning, you are starting to get into the basics of project scheduling.
 Having deadlines and assigning accountability will allow you to take your planning to the next level.
 Don't be afraid to make the jump.
-Having tangible target dates and deadlines is sometimes exactly what your team will need to stay motivated.
+Having realistic target dates and deadlines is sometimes exactly what your team will need to stay motivated.

 Project Scheduling & Project Planning Tools